 Creating a template

 In the pop-up window you will need to select the workspace where the template should be created.
-In the example below, the user is a member of a regular Team and also a Community account, hence the three options where to create templates.
+In the example below, the user is a member of two other workspaces and also a Community account, hence the three options where to create templates.